-- (iii) third, the balance to the Members holding Common Units and, for the avoidance of doubt, Warrant Units, pro rata in accordance with the number of Common Units and Warrant Units owned by each Member. - (c) Except as provided in Section 10.3(a), no Member shall have any right to demand or receive property other than cash upon dissolution and termination of the Company. - (d) Upon the completion of the liquidation of the Company and the distribution of all Company funds, the Company shall terminate and the Managing Member or the Winding-Up Member, as the case may be, shall have the authority to execute and record a certificate of cancellation of the Company, as well as any and all other documents required to effectuate the dissolution and termination of the Company.
+- (iii) third, to the Members holding Preferred Units, (A) an amount per Series A Preferred Unit equal to \$25.00 per Series A Preferred Unit and (B) an amount per Series B Preferred Unit equal to \$31.70 per Series B Preferred Unit, subject in each case to an equitable adjustment for stock splits, stock combinations, recapitalizations and similar transactions (the "Liquidation Preference"), plus an amount per Preferred Unit equal to the Liquidation Preference of any additional Preferred Units that are issuable as the result of accrued, but unpaid, PIK Dividends (as defined in the PubCo Certificate) on the Preferred Shares; and - (iv) fourth, the balance to the Members holding Common Units and, for the avoidance of doubt, Warrant Units, pro rata in accordance with the number of Common Units and Warrant Units owned by each Member. - (c) If upon any such liquidation, dissolution or winding up, the funds and assets available for distribution to the Members of the Company shall be insufficient to pay the Members holding Preferred Units the full amount to which they are entitled under Section 10.2(b)(iii), the Members holding Preferred Units shall share ratably in any distribution of the funds and assets available for distribution in proportion to the respective amounts that would otherwise be payable in respect of the Preferred Units held by them upon such distribution if all amounts payable on or with respect to such shares were paid in full. - (d) Except as provided in Section 10.3(a), no Member shall have any right to demand or receive property other than cash upon dissolution and termination of the Company. - (e) Upon the completion of the liquidation of the Company and the distribution of all Company funds, the Company shall terminate and the Managing Member or the Winding-Up Member, as the case may be, shall have the authority to execute and record a certificate of cancellation of the Company, as well as any and all other documents required to effectuate the dissolution and termination of the Company.

-Section 10.3 Rights of Members.
+Section 10.3 Rights of Members

-- (a) Each Member irrevocably waives any right that it may have to maintain an action for partition with respect to the property of the Company. - (b) Except as otherwise provided in this Agreement, (i) each Member shall look solely to the assets of the Company for the return of its Capital Contributions and (ii) no Member shall have priority over any other Member as to the return of its Capital Contributions, distributions or allocations. - Section 10.4 Notices of Dissolution.
-If a Liquidating Event occurs or an event occurs that would, but for the provisions of Section 10.1, result in a dissolution of the Company, the Company shall, within 30 days thereafter, (a) provide written notice thereof to each of the Members and to all other parties with whom the Company regularly conducts business (as determined in the discretion of the Managing Member), and (b) comply, in a timely manner, with all filing and notice requirements under the Act or any other applicable Law. - Section 10.5 Reasonable Time for Winding Up.
-A reasonable time shall be allowed for the orderly winding up of the business and affairs of the Company and the liquidation of its assets in order to minimize any losses that might otherwise result from such winding up. - Section 10.6 No Deficit Restoration.
+- (a) Each Member irrevocably waives any right that it may have to maintain an action for partition with respect to the property of the Company. - (b) Except as otherwise provided in this Agreement, (i) each Member shall look solely to the assets of the Company for the return of its Capital Contributions and (ii) no Member shall have priority over any other Member as to the return of its Capital Contributions, distributions or allocations.

+Section 10.4 Notices of Dissolution

+.
+If a Liquidating Event occurs or an event occurs that would, but for the provisions of Section 10.1, result in a dissolution of the Company, the Company shall, within 30 days thereafter, (a) provide written notice thereof to each of the Members and to all other parties with whom the Company regularly conducts business (as determined in the discretion of the Managing Member), and (b) comply, in a timely manner, with all filing and notice requirements under the Act or any other applicable Law.

+Section 10.5 Reasonable Time for Winding Up

+.
+A reasonable time shall be allowed for the orderly winding up of the business and affairs of the Company and the liquidation of its assets in order to minimize any losses that might otherwise result from such winding up.

+Section 10.6 No Deficit Restoration

+.
 No Member shall be personally liable for a deficit Capital Account balance of that Member, it being expressly understood that the distribution of liquidation proceeds shall be made solely from existing Company assets.